bkontonis/Data-Engineering_Data-Modeling-with-Postgres/README.md

     - <code> $python3 create_tables.py </code>
 2. **etl.py**
     - <code> $python3 etl.py </code>
-3. After running the above scripts from the command line you may open the **est.ipynb** and check if everything went as expected by quering the first lines from each table.
+3. After running the above scripts from the command line you may open the **etl.ipynb** and check if everything went as expected by quering the first lines from each table.

 ## Authors